yourselfhosted/slash/docs/getting-started/subscription.md

 ### Free

 The Free plan is designed for personal use not for commercial use.
-It allows you to create unlimited shortcuts and invite up to 5 members.
+It allows you to create up to 100 shortcuts and invite up to 5 members.

 ### Pro